-Hardware requirements for the Solaris Client software on page 40 provides more information.
+Hardware requirements for the Solaris Client software provides more information.

-Updated, detailed client compatibility information is available in the E-LAB Navigator at https://elabnavigator.emc.com/eln/modernHomeDataProtection.
+Updated, detailed client compatibility information is available in the E-LAB Navigator at https://elabnavigator.dell.com/eln/elnhome.

 1. Ensure that the Avamar server is operational and present on the same network as the client computer.